Willy Rudolf Foerster: Results of German court investigations

 Back in Germany, it took nearly twenty years for German courts to come to the same conclusions as the CIC did before Foerster's forceful repatriation.
-After questioning a lot of witnesses, the judges of the higher regional court in Frankfurt am Main decided, that Foerster had been persecuted by Meisinger because of his antagonism against National Socialism and his resistance work, especially the employment of Jewish refugees.
+After questioning many witnesses, the judges of the higher regional court in Frankfurt am Main decided that Foerster had been persecuted by Meisinger because of his antagonism to National Socialism and his resistance work, especially the employment of Jewish refugees.
 The court also stated that Meisinger had fraudulently denounced Foerster as a "spy", knowing that the Japanese would at the very least detain him for a long time.
 The judges declared that Meisinger had used the Japanese as an "instrument" of persecution.
 A few months after this decision, Foerster died.
 He was never rehabilitated publicly.

 On 28 August 2018, the biography of Willy Rudolf Foerster, the ″Schindler″ of Tokyo, was publicly presented at the Haus der Geschichte in Bonn.
 In a lecture, the author Clemens Jochem presented individual biographies of Jewish employees rescued by Foerster, photos, and essential new documents relating to the Foerster case.